Holocaust Memoirs, Testimonies, Histories

 *Land-Weber, Ellen.
 To Save a Life: Stories of Holocaust Rescue.
 Champaign: IL: University of Illinois Press, 2000.
 [Six stories of rescuers and rescued Jews; many photos; CD-ROM also available]

 *Langfus, Anna.
 The Whole Land Brimstone.
 Trans.
 Peter Wiles.
-New York: Patheon Books, 1962.
+New York: Pantheon Books, 1962.

-*#Langley, Eva M. Prison On Wheels: From Ravensbrück to Burgau.
+*#Langley, Eva M. Prison on Wheels: From Ravensbrück to Burgau.
 Einsiedeln, Switzerland: E. Langley-Damos & Daimon Verlag, 2000.
-[Vivid memories, recorded in 1945 at St. Ottilien, Bavaria, Germany, of her horrible trip in German cattle cars]
+[Vivid memories, recorded in 1945 at St. Ottilien, Bavaria, Germany, of her horrific trip in German cattle cars]

 *Lappin, Elena, ed.
 Jewish Voices, German Words: Growing Up Jewish in Postwar Germany and Austria.
 Trans. from the German by Krishna Winston.
 North Haven, CT: Catbird Press, 1994.